On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Background

 \subsection{Energy consumption in high-speed interconnection networks}

 Network performance is affected by several network design issues, such as the topology, routing, flow control, and operating frequency, among others.
 Thus, designing an efficient and cost-effective network is crucial to guarantee the performance of the entire supercomputer and datacenter, as well as a balance between this performance and the investment and operational costs.
-Regarding HPC network technologies, a quick look into the TOP500 list shows us that Gigabit Ethernet, in various revisions, is present in many systems (32.8~\%), only second to Infiniband (54.2~\%).
+Regarding HPC network technologies, a quick look into the TOP500 list shows us that Gigabit Ethernet, in various revisions, is present in many systems (34.2~\%), only second to Infiniband~\cite{ibta2025spec} at 55.4~\%.
 Such is the momentum of Ethernet in these environments that technologies like iWarp~\cite{iwarp} and RoCE (RDMA over Converged Ethernet)~\cite{roceiwarp} are working towards providing Ethernet with RDMA, present in interconnects like Infiniband.

-Despite the notable capital investment for the equipment (CAPEX), operation costs (OPEX) and energy constraints are also relevant.
-The most notable examples of OPEX in HPC are power supply, cooling, and maintenance.
-Saving energy to reduce OPEX is being tackled by reducing power consumption (at the potential cost of performance), and cooling requirements are proportional to power consumption and thus, heat dissipation.
-The sheer scale of HPC environments implies huge CAPEX and OPEX.
-Electricity costs can be a deciding factor for HPC environments.
-Therefore, it is no surprise that power consumption reduction is sought, especially when examining the sparse network access in scientific applications.
+Beyond the substantial capital expenditure (CAPEX), operational costs (OPEX), and energy constraints are critical in HPC systems.
+Major OPEX components include power supply, cooling, and maintenance.
+Energy-saving efforts focus on reducing power consumption, potentially at the cost of performance, while cooling demands scale with heat dissipation (a direct consequence of power).
+At the HPC scale, both CAPEX and OPEX are enormous, and electricity costs can be decisive.
+Thus, reducing power consumption is a key objective, particularly given the sparse network communication in many scientific applications.
 In fact, InfiniBand, the most pervasive interconnect in HPC, has power-saving mechanisms~\cite{dickov_software-managed_2014}.
 The ubiquity of Ethernet in other commercial areas has also caused several proposals to appear for Ethernet as well~\cite{gunaratne_reducing_2008,hays_activeidle_2008}.
-The IEEE Task Force assembled to provide the technology with a common standard, resulting in the standard IEEE 802.3az, also known as Energy Efficient Ethernet (EEE).
+The IEEE Task Force assembled to provide the technology with a common standard, resulting in the standard IEEE 802.3az, also known as Energy Efficient Ethernet (EEE)~\cite{specifications_ieee_2009}.

 Several design and operation strategies have been applied to reduce energy consumption in interconnection networks.
 Specifically, network energy consumption can be reduced by designing networks with high-radix switches.
 By increasing the switch radix, fewer routers are required.
 As switches aggregate more components, this also reduces the number of hops~\cite{kim_microarchitecture_2005}.
 Consequently, the number of links in the network is reduced when the hop count is lower.
 Routing algorithms can also be relevant to energy consumption if additional links provide several paths between two nodes.
 Of course, these links will consume energy when unused.